SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 Save and activate it.

-## Step 6: Test unreleased wrapper with console application in tier 1
+## Step 6: Test non-released wrapper with console application in tier 1

 The wrapper you just created is currently not released for consumption in tier 1.
-You can test this by creating a console application in tier 1 to call the (unreleased) wrapper.
+You can test this by creating a console application in tier 1 to call the (non-released) wrapper.
 We suggest to create a dedicated package under the tier 1 `ZLOCAL` package in your SAP S/4HANA System for this test.

 In ADT, open your SAP S/4HANA system project folder, navigate to the `ZLOCAL` structure package, right click on it and select **New** > **ABAP Package** and input the Name `Z_PURCHASE_REQ_TEST_###` and a Description: